infamous55/grade-tracker/README.md

 - `POST /auth/login` authenticates an user.
 - `POST /auth/refresh` returns a new access token.

-Administrators can perform CRUD operations on users at `/users`.
+Administrators can create, update, and delete users at `/users`.

-Routes ending in `/me` are for the current user.
+Routes ending in `/me` are for the logged in user.

 - `GET /me` returns the current user.
 - `PUT /me` updates the current user.

 Years, semesters, classes, and disciplines are managed by administrators at `/years`, `/semesters`, `/classes`, and `/disciplines` respectively.

-Teachers and administrators can perform CRUD operations on grades at `/grades`.
+Teachers and administrators can create, update, and delete grades at `/grades`.
+A student can only see their own grades.

 Nested routes allow for filtering and complete resource management for the following: